By-laws of Kopinor

 § 10 AMENDMENTS TO THE BY-LAWS

-The Council of Representatives’ decisions regarding amendments to these by-laws require at least a ¾ majority.
+The Council of Representatives’ decisions regarding amendments to these by-laws require at least 3/4 of the votes present.

 § 11 DISSOLUTION

-Any decision of the Council of Representatives to dissolve Kopinor requires at least a 4/5 majority.
+Any decision of the Council of Representatives to dissolve Kopinor requires at least 4/5 of the votes present.
 In the event of a dissolution, the Council of Representatives shall decide how Kopinor’s funds are to be used to benefit copyright and measures which support creative activity, publishing and dissemination linked to literary and artistic work, etc.